it-projects-llc/tg-addons/tg_sale_commission/README.rst

   * agent is calculated from affiliate request

-  * commission related fields are shown only in debug mode
+  * commission related fields are only record's company does not override commission settlement company

 * In company model added field "Commission settlement company" and logic with this field